elshobokshy/AxesAndShoes/README.md

 * php -S 0.0.0.0:8081 -t public/
 ```

-You'll need to go over the installation and insert the database information according to whatever you're using (database credentials mostly), and don't forget to enter 'mecado' as the database name after creating it.
+You'll need to go over the installation and insert the database information according to whatever you're using (database credentials mostly), and don't forget to enter 'axesandshoes' as the database name after creating it.

 Then, a server is running on your localhost:8081